Home | Browse Topics | Criminal & traffic law | Bullying, harassment and sexual harm | When a restraining order can be made

 • the order is necessary to protect you from further harassment.

 So, the test for getting a Restraining Order is about the effect of the behaviour on you, the person being harassed – it’s not about what the harasser intended.
-You only need to show that the harassment caused you distress, and that any reasonable person would’ve been likely to have found it distressing.
 It’s not necessary for the harasser to have intended to cause you distress – in fact they could even be unaware you find the behaviour distressing.

 By contrast, the test for criminal harassment focuses on the harasser’s intention (see: “Going to the police: When the criminal law can help with harassment”).